Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 }
 ```

-1. Connected Commerce (uCom) applies a standard URL pattern validation on the webhook endpoint URL if webhookUrl.href is present in the request
+1. Connected Commerce (uCom) applies a standard URL pattern validation on the webhook endpoint URL if webhookUrl.href is present in the request.
-2. Connected Commerce (uCom) configures a list of allowable domain names for a given partner and validates a requested domain name with the configured list
+2. Connected Commerce (uCom) configures a list of allowable domain names for a given partner and validates a requested domain name with the configured list.
-3. If above point #1 or #2 failed then Connected Commerce (uCom) sends an error to the merchant as invalid message request
+3. If above point #1 or #2 failed then Connected Commerce (uCom) sends an error to the merchant as invalid message request.
-4. If validation is success, we persist the webhookUrl endpoint in Connected Commerce (uCom) system
+4. If validation is success, we persist the webhookUrl endpoint in Connected Commerce (uCom) system.
 5. Whenever the fueling, completion or receipt request comes from POS, Connected Commerce (uCom) system look up the webhook endpoint from transaction level.
-6. If endpoint available at transaction level, we use it for posting the notifications
+6. If endpoint available at transaction level, we use it for posting the notifications.
 7. If endpoint is not available in transaction, then we publish notifications to the merchant level endpoint via normal notification route.